GiyoMoon/EVE/README.md

 ![Example](./assets/example.png)
 ## Configuration
-To run EVE, you need to set up a few environment variables:
+To run EVE, you need to set up a few environment variables.

 **Required**
 - `DISCORD_TOKEN`: The token of your Discord bot